-But this is a very overt way of observing chronic inflammation, a more hidden one is what I have experienced and also witnessed with people I treat.
+But this is a very obvious way of observing chronic inflammation, a more hidden one is what I have experienced and also witnessed with people I treat.

-If they are constantly heating up their bodies by overexercising, if they are drinking lots of caffeinated drinks to keep going and if they are constantly on their screens working : all to really not deal with some anxious emotions of resentment, worry, shame and guilt : then they are overheating without eliminating the waste and it accumulates.
+If you are constantly heating up your body by overexercising, if you are drinking lots of caffeinated drinks to keep going and if you are constantly on your screen working (and so really not deal with some anxious emotions of resentment, worry, shame and guilt) then you are overheating without eliminating and the waste accumulates.

 We are really bad at surrendering.
 Surrender can only happen when acceptance has been integrated and acceptance is something we have been taught is just not good enough.

-We believe that if we accept what is, even if that IS, is not what we want, it means that we are “settling” for something that is less.
-So we never accept, this is the “constantly wanting to improve ourselves” vicious cycle we all live in.
+We believe that if we accept what is, even if that “WHAT” is not what we want, it means that we are settling for less.
+So we never accept, this is the constantly wanting to “improve ourselves” vicious cycle we all live in.
 “Be the best version of yourself” is so toxic yet in the self help world and spiritual community it seems to be the mantra of the decade.
 What if there is only one version of yourself?